 A break with national population means a break with a legitimate representation; hence a no democratic leadership but an authoritarian one.
 We have seen this kind of leadership recently in financial crisis and now with migration crisis.

 Political leadership is about representation and empathy with citizen interests, not just implementation of practical solutions to crisis.
-Current models of leaderships are showing lack of empathy and a sense of extreme nationalism that is breaking the model of globalization in a harmful manner.
+Current models of leadership are showing lack of empathy and a sense of extreme nationalism that is breaking the model of globalization in a harmful manner.
 I agree that a change of this model is needed, but not in this “defensive way”.
 This political attitude is leading to the progressive cancellation of all forms of cooperation among countries, trying to reduce policies to “humanitarian aid collaboration” in a modest budget.

 Many reasons have been adjudicated for current migration crisis, but also a lack of a correct leadership has prevented to find and forecast situations of this magnitude.
 United Nations need to take the lead in the correct management of international crisis, exposure others members in its shortcomings and creating a proactive international community up to face current global challenges.